S&P/TSX composite down, U.S. stocks also lower

-TORONTO — Canada's main stock index was down in late-morning trading, weighed down by losses in the technology sector, while U.S. stock markets also fell.
+TORONTO — Canada's main stock index sank in late-morning trading, tugged down by losses in the energy sector, while U.S. stock markets also fell.

-The April crude oil contract was down US$2.28 at US$89.55 per barrel and the March natural gas contract was down 13 cents at US$4.59 per mmBTU.
+The April crude oil contract was down 44 cents at US$89.60 per barrel and the April natural gas contract was up seven cents at US$4.50 per mmBTU.

 Companies in this story: (TSX:GSPTSE, TSX:CADUSD=X)